Brain City Berlin

-In 2017 more than 36.000 students come from abroad, which are about 20 percent of all students in Berlin.
+In 2017 more than 36.000 students came from abroad, making up around 20 percent of all students in Berlin.
 Most foreign students came from China, Russia und the USA.
-There are many cooperative projects with partner universities from around the world and interdisciplinary networks support the international exchange in research and science.
+There are many cooperative projects with partner universities from around the world and interdisciplinary networks supporting the international exchange in research and science.

 Attractive employment market for scientists

 The science industry in Berlin doesn’t just educate talented scientists, but is also one of the largest employers.
 Over 30,000 people are active in research and development and work at universities, non-university research institutions and research companies.

 An overview of the job vacancies in the Berlin science industry and in research companies can be found here.